Dogs are like us when it comes to teeth. If we don’t practice good dental hygiene, our teeth deteriorate.

 6 tablespoons of baking soda

-Dissolve the stock cube in a teaspoon of hot (but not boiling) water, then add the baking soda.
+Dissolve the stock cube in a tablespoon of hot (but not boiling) water, then add the baking soda.
 Mix together to form a paste.

 Next add the turmeric and parsley, adding more hot water if required.
 The turmeric has natural whitening properties to prevent discolouration.
 The parsley acts as an antibacterial agent and freshens your dog’s breath.
 Both are completely safe for your dog.